k98kurz/sqloquent/dox.md

 ##### `take(limit: int) -> Optional[list[SqlModel]]:`

 Takes the specified number of rows.
+Raises TypeError or ValueError for invalid limit.

 ##### `chunk(number: int) -> Generator[list[SqlModel], None, None]:`

 Chunk all matching rows the specified number of rows at a time.
+Raises TypeError or ValueError for invalid number.

 ##### `first() -> Optional[SqlModel]:`